ISFB Compliance Officer Certificate

 Guillaume de Boccard presents the ISFB Compliance Officer Certificate: training at the heart of banking regulatory issues

-In this interview, he shares the keys to a program designed to meet the growing demands of compliance in the banking and financial sector.
+In this interview, he shares the keys to a program designed to meet the growing compliance requirements in the banking and financial sector.

 Interview with Laurent Thonney: Banking compliance, a vital issue for financial institutions

-"In this interview, Laurent Thonney, lecturer in the ISFB Compliance Officer Certificate, shares his expertise on current challenges and the essential skills to be developed to meet the demands of this key area."
+"In this interview, Laurent Thonney, lecturer for the ISFB Compliance Officer Certificate, shares his expertise on the current challenges and essential skills needed to meet the requirements of this key field."

 Read the interview